A Generalized Matching Reconfiguration Problem: Proofs of Theorems and

 We have shown that $|\cM^*_i| \ge \min\{|\cM_i|,|\cM'_i|\} - W/2 - 1$.
 By Lemma \ref{lazylemma}, both $\cM_i$ and $\cM'_i$ are $(1+O(\eps))$-MCM.
 It follows that $ |\cM| \le (1 + O(\eps)) \cdot \min\{|\cM_i|, |\cM'_i|\}$, hence $W = \Theta(\eps \cdot |\cM|) = O(\eps \cdot \min\{|\cM_i|,|\cM'_i|\})$, which completes the proof of the lemma. \QED \end{proof} } \\ {\bf 3.2~ The Fully Dynamic Setting.~} In this section we provide the second step in the proof of Theorem \ref{main}, showing that the simple transformation process described in Section 3.1 for static graphs can be generalized for the fully dynamic setting, thus completing the proof of Theorem \ref{main}.

 Consider an arbitrary dynamic algorithm, Algorithm $\cA$, for maintaining a $\beta$-MCM with an update time of $T$, for any $\beta \ge 1$ and $T$.
 The matching maintained by Algorithm $\cA$, denoted by $\cM^A_i$, for $i = 1,2,\ldots$, may change significantly following a single update step.
 All that is guaranteed by Algorithm $\cA$ is that it can update the matching following every update step within a time bound of $T$, either in the worst-case sense or in the amortized sense, following which queries regarding the matching can be answered in (nearly) constant time.
-Recall also that we assume that for any update step $i$ and for any integer $\ell = 1,2,\ldots,|\cM^A_i|$, $\ell$ arbitrary edges of the matching $\cM^A_i$ provided by Algorithm $\cA$ at step $i$ can be output within time (nearly) linear in $\ell$; in particular, the entire matching can be output within time (nearly) linear in the matching size.
+Recall also that we assume that, for any update step $i$, the matching $\cM^A_i$ provided by Algorithm $\cA$ at step $i$ can be output within time (nearly) linear in the matching size.

 Our goal is to output a matching $\tilde \cM = \tilde \cM_i$, for $i = 1,2,\ldots$, possibly very different from $\cM^A = \cM^A_i$, which changes very slightly from one update step to the next.
 To this end, the basic idea is to use the matching $\cM^A$ provided by Algorithm $\cA$ at a certain update step, and then re-use it (gradually removing from it edges that get deleted from the graph) throughout a sufficiently long window of $\Theta(\eps \cdot |\cM^A|)$ consecutive update steps, while gradually transforming it into a larger matching, provided again by Algorithm $\cA$ at some later step.